MinhPhanBabsonMSBA/auto-annotated-portfolio/content/pages/index.md

           and drive financial outcomes?
-In this post, I share my personal journey into the world of data-driven finance — from exploring predictive modeling and algorithmic trading to building real-time stock analysis tools using Python, LSTM modeling, and TensorFlow.
+In this post, I share my personal journey into the world of data-driven finance — from exploring predictive modeling and algorithmic trading to building real-time stock analysis tools using Python, LSTM, and TensorFlow.
         featuredImage:
           type: ImageBlock
           url: /images/finance.jpeg